 None of the testimonies for lack of medical care are dated (COI: 715, 774, 811).

 The selective use of temporality not only exaggerates the immanence of these violations, it also contributes a sense of timelessness to DPRK detention center violations, as if it is somehow a static system that has remained the same since the 1950s and can be understood as the sum total of the human rights violations alleged to have taken place over this time period.
-As described in Chapter One, many of these testimonies are probably referring the famine period, and it is likely most of the others refer to the periods of severe food insecurity before and after it.
+As described in Chapter One, many of these testimonies are probably referring the famine period, and it is likely many of the others refer to the periods of severe food insecurity before and after it.

 Regaining Comparative Context.
 Compare COI findings regarding conditions in DPRK detention centers to another report of a prison population that includes mentally ill inmates.
 It found “[g]ross inhumane conditions have cost many prisoners their health, and their limbs, their eyesight, and even their lives” (SPLC 2013: 1):